PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 **Specific scenarios** : when a product in the cart is a gift product (from a cart rule) Note that it is not possible to delete a gift product from the cart, it’s only possible by removing the associated cart rule.

 Furthermore, If the merchant has a paid product, and the same product, but gifted, in the cart, he should not have a Remove button available on the product line.
-The remove button only appears when there is no longer gift products on the same product line.
+The remove button only appears when there are no longer gift products on the same product line.

 **A confirmation pop-up appears after clicking on the Delete button.**